-Massachusetts Sickle Cell Association [MSCA] will be awarding two (2) $2000 educational scholarships to two individuals living with sickle cell disease, to help with the cost of tuition and/or towards the purchase of books to individuals who qualify to receive these scholarships.
+Massachusetts Sickle Cell Association [MSCA] will be awarding five (5) $2000 educational scholarships to individuals living with sickle cell disease, to help with the cost of tuition and/or towards the purchase of books to individuals who qualify to receive these scholarships.

 If you have been a recipient of a MSCA educational scholarship in the past, you are not eligible to apply.